 (fatty liver disease), is liver failure that develops from appetite loss/inadequate calorie intake and complicates

 pancreatitis tremendously.
-The treatments usually recommended for pancreatitis involve withholding food for 48
+The old recommendations that involve withholding food for 48 hours to rest the

-hours but with fatty liver disease, you risk severe liver failure, infection and even death.
+pancreas no longer apply, as there is too much risk of fatty liver disease, liver failure, infection and even death.

 Exocrine pancreatic insufficiency is the insufficient secretion of digestive enzymes, usually due to loss of the

 exocrine tissue from idiopathic atrophy (unknown cause of muscle mass).
 It can lead to acute or chronic